Omar-Emam-99/transformers-glue/README.md

 # transformers-glue
-This repo for training transformer-based models to solve GLUE tasks for NLP
+This repo for training transformer-based models to solve GLUE tasks for NLP this task about sentiment classification on Movies review with 5 class [very negative ,negative , nutral , positive , very positive] and using DVC for verisionig data ,doing experiments and making plots .

 ## Stage 1 : Load data from banktree and convert it into csv format
 > load_data.py module for that jop